EGA-archive/LocalEGA/README.md

 This repo contains python code to start a _Local EGA_.

+Python 3.6+ is required.
+The code has been tested against 3.6.1.

 LocalEGA comprises several components: worker(s), vault-listener, verification-step, connectors to CentralEGA, error-monitors, an sftp-inbox and a frontend.

 You can install LocalEGA as follows: